Lafayette Police Department (Louisiana)

-The Lafayette Police Department (French: Département de Police de Lafayette) is the principal law enforcement agency in Lafayette, Louisiana, with the exception of the campus of University of Louisiana, which falls under the responsibility of the UL Police.
+The Lafayette Police Department is the principal law enforcement agency in Lafayette, Louisiana, with the exception of the campus of University of Louisiana, which falls under the responsibility of the UL Police.

 The Lafayette Police Department has a variety of specialized units, including SRO SWAT, Mounted Police, Traffic Unit, K-9 Unit, VIPER Unit, and one joint unit with the Lafayette Parish Sheriff's Office, Metro Crime Scene/Forensics.
 The LPD's new recruits are trained at the Lafayette Parish Sheriff's Office's Acadiana Law Enforcement Training Academy (ALETA).
 The LPD is CALEA (Commission on Accreditation for Law Enforcement Agencies) accredited.

 Divisions

 Patrol

 Patrol is the main and most visible division of the LPD.
 Along with regular patrol, the LPD has 4 specialized units in this division.